How the Inflation Reduction Act affects Utah

 But relief won’t be seen for a while.

-“For Utahns we’re likely no going to feel immediate impact for this a lot of the provisions in this bill won’t even kick in till the next year or two, even up to 2025,” Jeremy Blair, Vice President of Finance Mountain America Credit Union said.
+“For Utahns, we’re likely not going to feel immediate impact for this a lot of the provisions in this bill won’t even kick in till the next year or two, even up to 2025,” said Jeremy Blair, Vice President of Finance Mountain America Credit Union.

 For some, that’s not soon enough.

-“If you have a home that has a very inefficient, very old heating and cooling system that needs a new heat pump, they’re going to pay you back for what you paid for that,” Blair said.
+“If you have a home that has a very inefficient, very old heating and cooling system that needs a new heat pump, they’re going to pay you back for what you paid for that,” said Blair.

 The law will also help Utahns on Medicare with the cost of medication and lowers the cost of healthcare, especially for older Utahns.

-“Any movement to try and help come to some type of reduction in pharmaceutical costs I think is welcome,” Tanjie Northrup, deputy commissioner of Utah Insurance Department said.
+“Any movement to try and help come to some type of reduction in pharmaceutical costs I think is welcome,” said Tanjie Northrup, Deputy Commissioner of the Utah Insurance Department.

-“It’s hard to go to the grocery store and see the prices and what used to cost me $55 to fill up my tank now costs me $72,” Kelly-Gonzalez said.
+“It’s hard to go to the grocery store and see the prices and what used to cost me $55 to fill up my tank now costs me $72,” said Kelly-Gonzalez.

 But Blair advised people to rely on their own budgeting before relying on the government.

-“I would never encourage anybody to wait for lawmakers to take care of things like this for you we have to take action as a community we have to take action as a consumer economy, the best way to do that is look at our budgets and make sure we’re sticking to them,” Blair said.
+“I would never encourage anybody to wait for lawmakers to take care of things like this for you,” said Blair.
+“We have to take action as a community.
+We have to take action as a consumer economy.
+The best way to do that is to look at our budgets and make sure we’re sticking to them.”